kevinhodges/superawesome-challenge/README.md

 - Any whitespace between words will be ingnored/skipped over
 - If we come across any capital letters they could technically still be an anagram so we'll force them to lowercase and continue as normal (assuming it's not a dupe)
 - Words must ONLY contain a-zA-Z characters.
 If a word contains any numbers, symbols or other ascii we will ignore it
+- If the file type passed at the cmd line is not a .txt we'll reject it, the parser isn't designed to handle potential funky encodings and whatnot

 ## Running the solution